Professional Training (next Training Autumn 2024)

 Only open to those who have completed all three core modules of the Movement Medicine Apprenticeship Programme.
 For more details please go the Apprenticeship Programme page.
+Applicants for the Professional Training will also need to complete the Embodied Listening self-study course.

 Core intention for training